ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/06/13

-Node math-alderaan-h01 will be powered off Monday afternoon for an upgrade.
-Node math-alderann-h02 will be put back.
+Node math-alderaan-h01 will be powered off Monday afternoon to add a second GPU.
+All running jobs will be killed.
+The node will be put in draining state in advance so that no new jobs can start.
+Node math-alderann-h02 will be put back, upgraded to two GPUs.
 Other nodes should not be affected.

+SLURM reconfiguration to allocate also GPUs and memory at least in the math-aldreraan-gpu partition is coming soon.

 ### 2022/06/03